shader-slang/stdlib-reference/global-decls/NonUniformResourceIndex.md

 ## Description

-`NonUniformResourceIndex` function is used to indicate if the resource index is divergent, and ensure scalarization happens correctly for each divergent lane.
+<span class='code'><a href="/stdlib-reference/global-decls/NonUniformResourceIndex">NonUniformResourceIndex</a></span> function is used to indicate if the resource index is
+divergent, and ensure scalarization happens correctly for each divergent lane.

 ## Signature